qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 4.4 Layout in text
 ------------------
+     What comes on “___” is to be defined by the Base layers choice.

          Layer _DEF_BASE (Letters layer, see ./base* files for what comes on ‛__’)
                                                   | Right hand
          <pink2     <pinky<ring <middl<index<indx2| indx2>index>middl>ring> pinky>pinky2>   // Keys by finger